Your Guide to How Direct Deposit Works

 The Competition: Paycards

 Direct deposit has emerged as the country’s most popular payment method.
-A report from the American Payroll Association found that 96 percent of employees opted to receive wages through direct deposit.
+A report from the American Payroll Association found that more than 93% of employees opted to receive wages straight into their bank account through direct deposit.
 Employers are fans too, as paycheck printing can be an expensive proposition.
 Boston University found that its recent push to move away from traditional checks saved it nearly $50,000 per year, not to mention over 3,000 pounds of paper.

 So is direct deposit’s moment in the sun finally over?
 Likely not, in part due to the number of very public controversies surrounding paycards.
 Due to the hidden fees some providers charge for withdrawals and paper statements, employees could spend up to $50 a month just to access their earnings.
 While paycard vendors have lowered their fees in response to a high profile New York Times exposé, that hasn’t stopped some lawmakers from labeling paycards as a form of “wage theft” and in-turn passing legislation regulating their use.